TVNZ profit drops $51m as operating costs surge

 Power says that TVNZ will be making a submission to reflect his concerns.

-"The issue of editorial independence and how it's reflected in the bull is of the utmost importance, and frankly should be at the front of the bill as a core principle rather than merged in the section in the bill that relates to ministers' powers."
+"The issue of editorial independence and how it's reflected in the bill is of the utmost importance, and frankly should be at the front of the bill as a core principle rather than merged in the section in the bill that relates to ministers' powers."

 Power says this is integral if TVNZ and RNZ are to remain credible sources of news in the eyes of the public.